preciofishbone/OmniaDocsG2/pages/page-collections/page-collection-settings/index.rst

 Settings for Approval
 ----------------------
-When Approval is activated, the following settings are available (image from Omnia 6.12):
+When Approval is activated, the following settings are available:

 .. image:: page-collection-approval-settings-612.png